 Specific Aim 1: Provide expertise, guidance and consultation on experimental design for innovative -omics technologies involving discovery and targeted metabolomics as well small molecules and environmental toxicants.

-Dr. Baker will provide study design consultation which may include: 1) reviewing literature to determine relevance, level of innovation, and likelihood of success in proposed area of research; 2) guidance on sample collection, storage, or processing; and 3) advice on the analytical methods that best address the needs of the study, including the development of new analytical approaches.
+Dr. Baker provides study design consultation which may include: 1) reviewing literature to determine relevance, level of innovation, and likelihood of success in proposed area of research; 2) guidance on sample collection, storage, or processing; and 3) advice on the analytical methods that best address the needs of the study, including the development of new analytical approaches.

 Specific Aim 2: Perform targeted and global -OMICS analyses with state-of-the-art instrumentation and resources via a highly trained and qualified team.